Showing posts with label Internet. Show all posts

 There are two websites.
 Both websites are identical in all parameters such as keywords, quality, quantity, HTML design, navigation design, format design, font size, average bounce rate, average duration of visits, incoming links, keeping content updated, compatibility with mobile devices, and every and all other factors that search engines use (both known and unknown).
 However, the two sites have one very significant and devastating difference.

 Site "A" is owned by a real world, brick and mortar, physical entity with name recognition that is associated with and dedicated to a specific field or topic of endeavor and/or interest.
-Such sites are automatically bestowed much more credibility than sites not meeting this criteria.
+Such sites are automatically bestowed much more credibility than sites not meeting these criteria.
 The credibility factor is paramount to search engines.
 It is the main factor enabling an article or website to be ranked on the front page of the listed search results.
 There's that old Q&A: "Where is the best place to hide a body?
 The second page of Google."
 Credibility makes or breaks a website, no matter how good all the other rating factors may be.

 Site "B" is just an unknown website competing with the other billion unknown websites.
 Due to the site's anonymity, credibility is basically non-existent; not positive or negative, just non-existent.
 In other words, even though your Site-B, relevant article is much better than the corresponding Site-A article; the Site-B article will have the lesser ranking.
 There is more about website domain names and article quality ranking in the February 2020 update.